 We all have different definitions of “fun.”
 Mine is playing an online computer game.
 Whatever fun activity you have in mind, do it, just to shake off the tension you have.
 Go shopping, read a book, play with your kids or the dogs, watch movies or do some arts and crafts – whatever it is that will take your mind off being busy.

-As a work-at-home mom, you get to take care of your home while you get to be around as your kid reaches different milestones.
+As a work from home mom, you get to take care of your home while you get to be around as your kid reaches different milestones.
 It’s already a great opportunity to be able to earn, and at the same time, be with your family.
-Don’t be hard on yourself.
+But, don’t be hard on yourself.
 Take a break, once in a while and learn to look after yourself as well.